yasir2000/openwrt-oldwiki-md/MiniHowtos/QoSHowto.rst

 insmod ipt_layer7

 #flushing chain
-iptables -t mangle -F PREROUTING
+iptables -t mangle -F POSTROUTING

-iptables -t mangle -A PREROUTING -p icmp -j MARK --set-mark 1 iptables -t mangle -A PREROUTING -p tcp --dport 22 -j MARK --set-mark 1 iptables -t mangle -A PREROUTING -p tcp --sport 22 -j MARK --set-mark 1
+iptables -t mangle -A POSTROUTING -o $WAN -p icmp -j MARK --set-mark 1 iptables -t mangle -A POSTROUTING -o $WAN -p tcp --dport 22 -j MARK --set-mark 1 iptables -t mangle -A POSTROUTING -o $WAN -p tcp --sport 22 -j MARK --set-mark 1

 #quake
-iptables -t mangle -A PREROUTING -p udp --dport 26000 -j MARK --set-mark 2 iptables -t mangle -A PREROUTING -p udp --sport 26000 -j MARK --set-mark 2
+iptables -t mangle -A POSTROUTING -o $WAN -p udp --dport 26000 -j MARK --set-mark 2 iptables -t mangle -A POSTROUTING -o $WAN -p udp --sport 26000 -j MARK --set-mark 2

 #irc
-iptables -t mangle -A PREROUTING -m layer7 --l7proto irc -j MARK --set-mark 2
+iptables -t mangle -A POSTROUTING -o $WAN -m layer7 --l7proto irc -j MARK --set-mark 2
 #skype to skype VoIP calls
-iptables -t mangle -A PREROUTING -m layer7 --l7proto skypetoskype -j MARK --set-mark 2
+iptables -t mangle -A POSTROUTING -o $WAN -m layer7 --l7proto skypetoskype -j MARK --set-mark 2

 #all unmarked packets
-iptables -t mangle -A PREROUTING -m mark --mark 0 -j MARK --set-mark 3
+iptables -t mangle -A POSTROUTING -o $WAN -m mark --mark 0 -j MARK --set-mark 3

 #p2p
-iptables -t mangle -A PREROUTING -m layer7 --l7proto bittorrent -j MARK --set-mark 4 iptables -t mangle -A PREROUTING -m layer7 --l7proto directconnect -j MARK --set-mark 4 }}}
+iptables -t mangle -A POSTROUTING -o $WAN -m layer7 --l7proto bittorrent -j MARK --set-mark 4 iptables -t mangle -A POSTROUTING -o $WAN -m layer7 --l7proto directconnect -j MARK --set-mark 4 }}}

+Note that you could mark the packets in any of the mangle table's chains, however most likely the best choice would be POSTROUTING, as used in this example.
+There are two reasons for that:
+ * You only need to match packets going out on the WAN interface, so you can use the -o parameter (which doesn't exist in PREROUTING).
+ * You also match locally generated packets (which isn't true for the FORWARD chain).